 Many restaurants in Rome plan an exclusive menu for Christmas Eve dinner or Christmas Day lunch.

-Some fantastic places to book your dinner on Christmas Eve 2023 are:
+Some fantastic places to book your dinner on Christmas Eve 2024 are:

 - Hosteria Grappolo d’Oro (Piazza della Cancelleria 80).
 Close to Campo de’ Fiori, this traditional restaurant kicks off its Christmas Eve dinner with a chickpea cream with red prawns from Sicily, squid and crunchy artichokes.
 The first courses are two, followed by a fish-based main and an artisan panettone.
 The price is 70€ per person.

-Some great restaurants open for lunch on Christmas Day 2023 are:
+Some great restaurants open for lunch on Christmas Day 2024 are:

 - Osteria Fratelli Mori (Via dei Conciatori 10).
-Menu à la carte also in this restaurant in Testaccio with first courses and mains borrowed from the Italian and Roman tradition.
+Menu à la carte also in this restaurant in Testaccio near the Pyramid with first courses and mains borrowed from Italian and Roman traditions.
+60€ per person, wine not included.

 - Proloco Trastevere (Via Goffredo Mameli 23).
-Plenty of traditional specialties in this Trastevere restaurant that has been founded to promote the regional excellence.
-Among the dishes, you will find stuffed artichokes, ricotta and spinach cannelloni, broccoli and ray soup, and codfish Trastevere-style.
-The price is 60€ per person, water and bread included.
+Plenty of traditional specialties in this Trastevere restaurant that has been founded to promote regional excellence.
+Among the dishes, you will find homemade cannelloni, typical Roman skate broth with broccoli, and lamb ribs.
+The price is 65€ per person, drinks not included.
 Reservation is mandatory by calling 0645596147.

 Try the best Christmas cakes and panettoni in Rome